NathanFrund/Goby/README.md

    - Templ files (via `templ generate --watch`)
    - CSS/JS (via Tailwind's JIT compiler)

-# Module System
+#### Module System

 Goby's architecture is built around the concept of modules - self-contained packages that encapsulate related functionality.
 Each module is responsible for its own routes, services, and UI components, making it easy to add, remove, or modify features without affecting other parts of the application.

-### Core Concepts
+#### Core Concepts

 1. **Module Structure**

    - Each module lives in its own directory under `internal/modules/`
-   - Implements the `module.Module` interface
+   - Implements the `module.Module` interface with `Name()` and `Boot()` methods
    - Can include routes, services, templates, and static assets

-2. **Service Registration**
-   - Modules register their services using the service locator pattern
-   - Services are accessed via typed constants in `internal/registry/keys.go`
-   - Promotes loose coupling between modules
+   - Follows Go's standard package structure and conventions

+2. **Type-Safe Dependency Injection**

+   - Uses a type-safe `Registry` for dependency injection
+   - Services are registered and resolved by their type, not by string keys
+   - Provides compile-time safety and better IDE support
+   - No need for manual casting or type assertions

 3. **Lifecycle**
+   - **Boot Phase**: Called once during application startup after all services are registered
+     - Set up HTTP routes and handlers
-   - **Registration**: Modules declare their services and dependencies
+     - Initialize background services and workers
-   - **Bootstrapping**: Routes are mounted and background processes start
+     - Register event handlers and subscriptions
-   - **Runtime**: Handles requests and events
+   - **Runtime**: Handles incoming requests and events
+   - **Shutdown**: Graceful cleanup (handled automatically by the framework)

-## Creating a New Module
+### Creating a New Module

 Follow these steps to create and integrate a new module:

-### 1. Set Up Module Structure
+#### 1. Create the Module Structure

-Create the following directory structure for your module:

 ```sh
 internal/modules/